mark-vong/disaster-recovery/LabGuide100.md

 primary region in which to operate, example: us-ashburn-1, us-phoenix-1, ap-seoul-1, ap-tokyo-1, ca-toronto-1

 dr_region
-standby region in which to operate, example: us-ashburn-1, us-phoenix-1, ap-seoul-1, ap-tokyo-1, ca-toronto-1
+DR region in which to operate, example: us-ashburn-1, us-phoenix-1, ap-seoul-1, ap-tokyo-1, ca-toronto-1

 dr_vcn_cidr_block
-CIDR block of the VCN (Virtual Cloud Network) to be created in standby region. make sure the VCN CIDR blocks of primary and standby regions do not overlap
+CIDR block of the VCN (Virtual Cloud Network) to be created in DR region. make sure the VCN CIDR blocks of primary and DR regions do not overlap

 vcn_cidr_block
-CIDR block of the VCN (Virtual Cloud Network) to be created in primary region. make sure the VCN CIDR blocks of primary and standby regions do not overlap
+CIDR block of the VCN (Virtual Cloud Network) to be created in primary region. make sure the VCN CIDR blocks of primary and DR regions do not overlap

 vcn_dns_label
 DNS Label of the VCN (Virtual Cloud Network) to be created.